kairosity/mp3-snapathon/README.md

 The application only allows files under 560KBs to be uploaded.
 This is a useful validation for two reasons: it stops overly massive images from being uploaded that would slow the application down, and it stops a decent amount of potential security threats where hackers upload malicious programmes.

-This was achieved using a config instruction: ```app.config['MAX_CONTENT_LENGTH'] = 750 * 750``` Flask automatically halts any large requests and returns a 413 status code.
+This was initially achieved using a config instruction: ```app.config['MAX_CONTENT_LENGTH'] = 750 * 750``` whereby Flask would automatically halt any large requests and return a 413 status code.

-Rejecting large files was straightforward, however Flask has big issues returning the appropriate error message and page.
+Rejecting large files worked and was straightforward, however Flask had big issues returning the appropriate error message and page, therefore I changed the manner in which I limited the allowed file size.
+Instead of using a config variable, I added a custom function that only allowed 560KBs and under and I ensured it was called any time a file was uploaded.

+This worked to both limit the file sizes and throw the correct error message for the user.

 ## 6. Flask-Talisman & Content Security policy